JorgeX/gatsby-theme-novela/README.md

 ### Step 2: Folder structure

-Once you've installed React, Gatsby, and Novela you'll want to add your first Post.
-Every Post requires an Author.
+Once you've installed React, Gatsby, and Novela you'll want to add your first Author and Post.

 The recommended project structure for your content and site looks like this:
 ```
   novela-site
   └── content